OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 sidebar_position: 2
 ---

-This section explains how to to initiate an <a data-quicklook-from="arbitrum-anytrust-chain">AnyTrust Orbit chain</a> using [Arbitrum's Orbit SDK](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts).
+This section explains how to initiate an <a data-quicklook-from="arbitrum-anytrust-chain">AnyTrust Orbit chain</a> using [Arbitrum's Orbit SDK](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/set-valid-keyset/index.ts).

 :::caution UNDER CONSTRUCTION